Can You Tow An Automatic Car?

 Is it possible to tow an automatic car?
 How do you tow an automatic car and what should you do?
 Here's a full guide.

-The automatic transmission is by far the most common in the US.
-Its ease of use means several benefits for drivers, especially in cities and heavy traffic.
+The automatic transmission is by far the most prevalent in the US.
+Its simplicity of use means several benefits for drivers, especially in cities and heavy traffic.

-Can a vehicle with automatic transmission be towed?
+Can an automobile with automatic transmission be towed?

 The answer probably isn’t what you might assume.
 You can’t tow an automatic with the driven wheels on the ground!

-While you can pull a manual vehicle without complication, automatic cars can’t be towed without a tow truck or trailer.
+While you can pull a manual vehicle without difficulty, automatic cars can’t be towed without a tow truck or trailer.

 Table of ContentsShow